-- An entity will be a 'landholder' where it has landholdings in Victoria with an unencumbered value of AUD$1m or more, but the amount of duty charged is phased in from nil to the full amount where the value of Victorian landholdings is between AUD$1m and AUD$2m.
+- An entity will be a 'landholder' where it has landholdings in Victoria with an unencumbered value of AUD$1m or more.
+Duty will be "phased-in" where the value of Victorian landholdings is between AUD$1m and AUD$2m.

-- The 'landholder' definition includes private companies, private unit trusts, wholesale unit trusts, and has been expanded to include listed companies and public unit trusts (which is a listed trust, widely held trust or registered public unit trust).
+- The 'landholder' definition includes private companies, private unit trusts, wholesale unit trusts, and has been expanded to include listed companies and public unit trusts (a 'public unit trust' is defined as a listed trust, widely held trust or registered public unit trust).

-- All interests will be aggregated when determining whether a 'significant interest' has been acquired in a landholder, although duty will only be charged on acquisitions made in the last three years.
-By contrast, the current provisions aggregate only interests acquired in the last three years when assessing whether a significant interest is acquired.
+- All interests will be aggregated when determining whether a 'significant interest' has been acquired in a landholder, however duty will only be charged on acquisitions made in the last 3 years.
+This is significantly different to the current provisions, which only aggregate interests acquired in the last 3 years when assessing whether a relevant acquisition occurs.

-- An 'economic entitlement' includes an arrangement under which a person is entitled to participate in dividends, income, rents, profits, capital growth or sale proceeds derived from the land holdings of a landholder.
-It appears that the provisions potentially apply to profit sharing arrangements under land development agreements.
+- The meaning of relevant acquisition has been expanded to include an acquisition of an 'economic entitlement' that amounts to an interest of 50% or more in a landholder.
+An 'economic entitlement' is defined to include an arrangement under which a person is entitled to participate in dividends, income, rents, profits, capital growth or sale proceeds derived from the land holdings of a landholder.
+For example, it appears that the provisions may potentially apply to profit sharing arrangements under development agreements between developers and landholders.